JDIZM/nginx-reverse-proxy/README.md

 ## Load Balancing

-Spin up the containers and visit `http://localhost/` in an icognito browser to test the load balancing between servers.
+Spin up the containers and visit `http://localhost/` in an incognito browser to test the load balancing between servers.
 It should round robin between servers and show whether you are on server A or server B.

 You can access each server individually at their location urls
 - http://localhost/servera/